hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 4. Enter your password
 5. Try the command *ls* to list the file

-A visual example can also be found in the screenshot below.

 The *scp* command, however, takes a long time, and if you had to run it throughout a PA or anything else, simply checking to see whether you had the required output would be very time-consuming.
 Within the next steps, we'll see how to resolve this problem.

 ![Image](MovingFiles.png)

 *Step Five*  : Setting an SSH Key

 Every time we've had to log in or run *scp*, a password that isn't visible had to be typed for security purposes.
-Yet, a helpful command called *ssh-keygen* allows us not to have to type a password for *ssh*.
-The command is able to solve this problem by creating a pair of files on your local computer called:
+Yet, a helpful command called *ssh-keygen* allows us not to have to type a password.
+Further, the command is able to solve this problem by creating a pair of files on your local computer called:
- - public key(stored in a file id_rsa.pub)
+ - public key  (stored in a file id_rsa.pub)
- - private key(stored in a file id_rsa)
+ - private key (stored in a file id_rsa)

-The first screenshot right shows the steps needed to complete the first part of using ssh-keygen by generating the public key and private key.
+The first screenshot below shows the steps needed to complete the first part of using ssh-keygen by generating the public key and private key.
 >Before continuing, read here for important information and clarification:
 - When prompted to enter a new password, press "enter" since we no longer want to have to endure the pain of password entering
 - Also we don't need to type a password because we aren't engaging with very secure data

 ![Image](sshKey1.png)

-Now the *public key* and *private key* are generated follow the steps in the screenshot right below to understand how to copy the *public key* and create a *.ssh directory* to put it onto your course-specific account's server.
+Now that the *public key* and *private key* are generated follow the steps in the screenshot right below to understand how to copy the *public key* and create a *.ssh directory* to put it onto your course-specific account's server.

 ![Image](sshKey2.png)

 *Step Six*   : Optimizing Remote Running

 Now that we don't need to input a password to ***ssh*** or ***scp***, we can concatenate the command with other commands, such as the ones previously tested, to make editing locally a lot more efficient.

+To run several commands on the same line, write the command at the end in *" quotes,"* or divide the commands with *semicolons*.

 The screenshot below displays a few examples.
 Overall, this step is very convenient and saves a lot of time.

 Feel Free to experiment this step on your VS Code!

 ![Image](RemoteRunning.png)

+---
-Thank you for reading this lab's report!
+You've reached the end.
+Thank you for reading this lab report!